All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Mouse Carcinogenicity Data

 In contrast to rats, mouse carcinogenicity studies with semaglutide showed C-cell hyperplasia but markedly fewer C-cell tumors.
 This species difference has been investigated and may relate to lower GLP-1 receptor density on mouse C-cells compared to rats.
-Mice occupy an intermediate position between rats and humans in terms of C-cell GLP-1 receptor expression.
+Mice occupy an intermediate position between rats and humans for C-cell GLP-1 receptor expression.

 Human C-Cell GLP-1 Receptor Biology